Dosugamea/CFS/README.md

 Client version under 5.0.2 as well as other regions' client is NO LONGER supported.

-#Requirements
+# Requirements

-PHP 7.0 stable
+* PHP 7.0 stable

-MySQL 5.6 or higher
+* MySQL 5.6 or higher

-PDO_mysql and PDO_sqlite3 module
+* PDO_mysql and PDO_sqlite3 module

-php5-mcrypt
+* php5-mcrypt

 # Installation

-> Put all the files into web root
+1. Put all the files into web root

-> Rename config.sample to config and fill out all required fields (code.php and database.php)
+2. Rename `config.sample` to `config` and fill out all required fields (`code.php` and `database.php`)

-> Import install.sql (which frequently breaks on schema changes.
+3. Import `install.sql` (which frequently breaks on schema changes.
 If error occurs report issue immediately)

-> Import data.sql, which contains song data and download data.
+4. Import `data.sql`, which contains song data and download data.

-> Put **DECRYPTED** dbs from game data into the path spicified in config/database.php.
+5. Put **DECRYPTED** dbs from game data into the path spicified in `config/database.php`.

-> Done!
+6. Done!

 # Update